YunyyYY/Intro-to-Operating-System/Notes/P2b_Notes.md

 $
 ```

 When boots up, first run the process `initcode`, Even before a shell gets going.
-Once `init` starting `sh`, pid of `init` becomes 2.

 The only way to create a process in unix is `fork()`.
 The only way to call a shell is to call `fork()` within `init`.
+Once `init` starting `sh`, pid of `init` becomes 2.
+Because at this time, `init` forks a new process, and at first its name is the same as its parent.
+When `sh` begins to execute, its name changes to "sh".
 Now, shell is waiting for input, but nothing get printed.
 Since `sheduler()` only deals with processes that is `RUNNABLE`, and apparently shell is blocked with keyboard input.
+When a new command is entered, the